KrasnitzLab/SCGV/README.md

     4,Gleason 9 near urethra,Area4.GS9.near.Urethra.jpg,Area4.GS9.near.Urethra.txt
     5,Gleason 9 at capsule,Area5.GS9.at.Capsule.jpg,Area5.GS9.at.Capsule.txt
     ```

-First column in `description.csv` contains the name/id of the sector as in `guide` file,
+First column in `description.csv` contains the name/id of the sector as
+specified in the `guide` file,
-the second column is a description of the sector and the last two columns contain
+the second column is a description of the sector and the last two columns
-file names of pathology image and notes.
+contain file names of pathology image and notes.

 ## Dataset Archive Structure

 * Viewer supports datasets stored as a `ZIP` archives.
 Files from the
-archive dataset should follow the same naming convention as for dataset directories.
+archive dataset should follow the same naming convention as for dataset
+directories.

 * Example dataset ZIP archive is found in `exampledata/example.archive.zip`
 into project main directory.
 The structure of the example dataset is as follows:

-    ```
+    ```bash
     unzip -t example.archive.zip
     Archive:  example.archive.zip
         testing: pathology/               OK